Matrix mechanics: The three fundamental papers

 After Heisenberg returned to Göttingen, he showed Wolfgang Pauli his calculations, commenting at one point:

 Everything is still vague and unclear to me, but it seems as if the electrons will no more move on orbits.

 On July 9 Heisenberg gave the same paper of his calculations to Max Born, saying that "he had written a crazy paper and did not dare to send it in for publication, and that Born should read it and advise him" prior to publication.
 Heisenberg then departed for a while, leaving Born to analyse the paper.

+In the paper, Heisenberg formulated quantum theory without sharply-defined electron orbits, directly advocating for a re-interpretation of quantum theory that only focused on experimental observables like frequencies and transition probabilities.

-In the paper, Heisenberg formulated quantum theory without sharp electron orbits.
-Hendrik Kramers had earlier calculated the relative intensities of spectral lines in the Sommerfeld model by interpreting the Fourier coefficients of the orbits as intensities.
+Before Heisenberg's paper, Hendrik Kramers had calculated the relative intensities of spectral lines in the Sommerfeld model by interpreting the Fourier coefficients of the orbits as intensities.
 But his answer, like all other calculations in the old quantum theory, was only correct for large orbits.

-Heisenberg, after a collaboration with Kramers, began to understand that the transition probabilities were not quite classical quantities, because the only frequencies that appear in the Fourier series should be the ones that are observed in quantum jumps, not the fictional ones that come from Fourier-analyzing sharp classical orbits.
-He replaced the classical Fourier series with a matrix of coefficients, a fuzzed-out quantum analog of the Fourier series.
-Classically, the Fourier coefficients give the intensity of the emitted radiation, so in quantum mechanics the magnitude of the matrix elements of the position operator were the intensity of radiation in the bright-line spectrum.
-The quantities in Heisenberg's formulation were the classical position and momentum, but now they were no longer sharply defined.
-Each quantity was represented by a collection of Fourier coefficients with two indices, corresponding to the initial and final states.
+Heisenberg, after a collaboration with Kramers, began to believe that the transition probabilities describing quantum transitions would need a new interpretation different from classical mechanics because Heisenberg believed that the frequencies that should appear in a series describing the position of the electron should only be the ones that are experimentally observed in quantum transitions (like through spectral lines), not the complete set of spatial frequencies that come from making a traditional Fourier series of classical orbits.

+The quantities in Heisenberg's original formulation involved a series that described position as a series of "virtual oscillators" with two indices, with the two indices representing the initial and final states of a quantum transition.
+Rather than following the multiplication rule as expected from multiplying Fourier series, Heisenberg formed a non-commutative multiplication rule to ensure that multiplying position states would preserve the frequencies that are only found in the quantum transitions.

-When Born read the paper, he recognized the formulation as one which could be transcribed and extended to the systematic language of matrices, which he had learned from his study under Jakob Rosanes at Breslau University.
+When Born read the paper, he recognized the formulation, particularly the non-commutative multiplication rule, as one which could be transcribed and extended to the systematic language of matrices, which he had learned from his study under Jakob Rosanes at Breslau University.
 Born, with the help of his assistant and former student Pascual Jordan, began immediately to make the transcription and extension, and they submitted their results for publication; the paper was received for publication just 60 days after Heisenberg's paper.